ohduran/ohduran.github.io/_posts/2018-11-24-skin-in-the-game.md

 That is because you aren’t required numbers, but determination, and determination doesn’t go away easily.

-*What emerges from the minority rule is more likely to be black-and-white, binary rules.
-(Note: Self evident*
+*What emerges from the minority rule is more likely to be black-and-white, binary rules.*

 That is Bayes Rule: conditional to the rule having been applied, it is far more likely that it came from those who imposed it, not those who compromised.